How to write a physician assistant cover letter?

 Cover Letter Tips to Write an Effective Physician Assistant Resume

-- In a few sentences, explain why you're an excellent fit for the patient care assistant role.
-Express why you're excited about the job and the company and how the job matches your career goals.
+- Explain why you are an excellent fit for the patient care assistant role.
+Express your excitement for the company and the job and how they align with your career goals.

-- In one or two paragraphs, state your accomplishments with the requirements listed in the job description.
+- In not more than two paragraphs, state your accomplishments while addressing the job requirements that they gave on the job description.
 Focus on your most relevant experience, qualifications, and skills.

 - When possible, quantify your accomplishments with facts and data.
 Avoid repeating the lines from your resume.